Al-Khalil ibn Ahmad al-Farahidi

 Al-Farahidi was the first scholar to subject the prosody of Classical Arabic poetry to a detailed phonological analysis.
-The primary data he listed and categorized in meticulous detail was extremely complex to master and utilize, and later theorists have developed simpler formulations with greater coherence and general utility.
-He was also a pioneer in the field of cryptography, and influenced the work of al-Kindi.
+The primary data he listed and categorized in meticulous detail was extremely complex to master and utilize, and later theorists developed simpler formulations with greater coherence and general utility.
+He was also a pioneer in the field of cryptography and influenced the work of al-Kindi.

 Life

 Born in 718 in Oman, southern Arabia, to Azdi parents of modest means, al-Farahidi became a leading grammarian of Basra in Iraq.
 In Basra, he studied Islamic traditions and philology under Abu 'Amr ibn al-'Ala' with Aiyūb al-Sakhtiyāni, ‘Āṣm al-Aḥwal, al-‘Awwām b. Ḥawshab, etc. His teacher Ayyub persuaded him to renounce the Abāḍi doctrine and convert to Sunni orthodoxy; Among his pupils were Sibawayh, al-Naḍr b.
 Shumail, and al-Layth b. al-Muẓaffar b.
 Naṣr.
 Known for his piety and frugality, he was a companion of Jābir ibn Zayd, the founder of ibadism.
-It was said his parents were converts to Islam, and that his father was the first to be named "Ahmad" after the time of Prophet Muhammad.
+It was said that his parents were converts to Islam and that his father was the first to be named "Ahmad" after the time of Muhammad.
 His nickname, "Farahidi", differed from his tribal name and derived from an ancestor named Furhud (Young Lion); plural farahid.
-He refused lavish gifts from rulers, or to indulge in the slander and gossip his fellow Arab and Persian rival scholars were wont, and he performed annual pilgrimage to Mecca.
+He refused lavish gifts from rulers or to indulge in the slander and gossip his fellow Arab and Persian rival scholars were wont to, and he performed an annual pilgrimage to Mecca.
 He lived in a small reed house in Basra and once remarked that when his door was shut, his mind did not go beyond it.
 He taught linguistics, and some of his students became wealthy teachers.
 Al-Farahidi's main income was falconry and a garden inherited from his father.
 Two dates of death are cited, 786 and 791 CE.
-The story goes that it was theoretical contemplation that brought about his death.
-On the particular day, while he was deeply absorbed in contemplation of a system of accounting to save his maidservant from being cheated by the green grocer, he wandered into a mosque and there he absent-mindedly bumped into a pillar and was fatally injured.
+The story goes that a theoretical contemplation brought about his death.
+On the particular day, while he was deeply absorbed in contemplation of a system of accounting to save his maidservant from being cheated by the green grocer, he wandered into a mosque, and there he absent-mindedly bumped into a pillar and was fatally injured.

 Views

-Al-Farahidi's eschewing of material wealth has been noted by a number of biographers.
+Al-Farahidi's eschewing of material wealth has been noted by several biographers.
 In his old age, the son of Habib ibn al-Muhallab and reigning governor of the Muhallabids offered al-Farahidi a pension and requested that the latter tutor the former's son.
 Al-Farahidi declined, stating that he was wealthy though possessing no money, as true poverty lay not in a lack of money, but in the soul.
 The governor reacted by rescinding the pension, an act to which al-Farahidi responded with the following lines of poetry: